• Skip to main content

 For the Sauce

-• Mix all ingredients for the sauce in a crock pot.
-When heated through, add the meatballs and keep warm on low until ready to eat!
+• Mix all ingredients for the sauce in a crock pot on low.
+When heated through, add the meatballs and keep warm on the low or warm setting until ready to eat!

 Notes